kubernetes/website/docs/user-journeys/users/application-developer/advanced.md

 The following topics are also useful for building more complex applications:
 * [Other points of extensibility within Kubernetes](/docs/concepts/overview/extending/){:target="_blank"} -  A conceptual overview of where you can hook into the Kubernetes architecture.
-* [Kubernetes Client Libraries](/docs/reference/client-libraries/){:target="_blank"} - Useful for building apps that need to interact with the Kubernetes API.
+* [Kubernetes Client Libraries](/docs/reference/client-libraries/){:target="_blank"} - Useful for building apps that need to interact heavily with the Kubernetes API.

 #### What's next
 Congrats on completing the Application Developer user journey!
 You've covered the majority of features that Kubernetes has to offer.
 What now?